 Previous | Next

+The ship rose higher until there was nothing but a blue blur below.
+Whereas it took the toons a week to get to Cog Nation, Evina was getting a trip there in an hour and a half.
+But after resting, and possibly dozing off for a short time, he looked out and saw an end to the blue.
+There was a stretch of gray needles out there, Cogtropolis, the capital of the extinct Cog Nation.
+It was tremendous in size, especially when seen from high above the ground.
+The edge did indeed touch the ocean.
 Evina suddenly remembered his night long ago on the roof of their cog apartment, smelling the seawater in the warm wind.
 This memory brought back so many others, and he had to assure himself that his friends at home would be safe.
-He lost them once and he was determined he wouldn't let that ever happen again.
+He lost them once, and he was determined he wouldn't let that happen again.

-"Please, don't wander too far."
-His father begged him.
+"Please, don't wander far," Gyro begged him.

-It was a very strange but thoughtful experience.
+Evina strolled in the opposite direction.
+Because it was the other side of the world, it wasn't day yet.
+The faint light of dawn was barely visible on the horizon, but it was just enough light for him to see where he was going.
+It was a strange but thoughtful experience.
 This was the great empire he had inherited, a giant city of gray and metal with not a single living thing in sight.
 All he heard was the sound of wind blowing through the gaps between the buildings.

 "What?
 Why would I—"

-"Oh, well in that case, feel free to come down."
+"Oh, well, in that case, feel free to come down."

-"But... don't you realize this is Cogtropoilis?"
+"But... don't you realize this is Cogtropolis?"

-"Uh, duh."
-The other shot back.
+"Uh, duh," he shot back.

 Evina wasn't sure how sane this toon was, or how it was even possible for him to live in a place like this.

-"So anyway, how did you get past the cogs?" the horse continued, interrupting Evina's thoughts.
+"So, anyway, how did you get past the cogs?" the horse continued, interrupting Evina's thoughts.
 "I thought there weren't supposed to be any toons in Cog Nation."

 "All the cogs are gone.
 The whole nation was destroyed."